How to Start an Etsy Shop

 Shop Icon

-This will show up at the top of your shop page.
+This will be shown at the top of your shop page.
 You want this to be a picture/image that represents your shop well.
 A logo, product photo, or something similar will help potential costumers know about your shop.
 This will show up throughout Etsy and may be a photo people remember your shop by.

 Profile photo